runlevel5/ruby-journal-source/source/_posts/2012-07-5-spree-1-1-stable-deployment-on-heroku.markdown

 config.assets.initialize_on_precompile = false
 ```

-Then workaround this issue by locally precompile production assets before deployment:
+Then workaround this issue by locally precompile assets before deployment:

 ```
-$ RAILS_ENV=production bundle exec rake assets:precompile
+$ bundle exec rake assets:precompile RAILS_ENV=development
 ```

 What will happen next is Sprocket will compile our assets and place them in `public/assets` folder.
 What Heroku really care is the `public/assets/manifest.yml`.
 This file contains all MD5 checksums of our assets and Heroku will check the existence of the file to tell if we compile our assets locally or not.
-Make sure you double check your .gitignore and remove the `public/assets` if there is one so git won't omit this path.

 If we push this file to our server: